kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

 ********************************************************

 This tutorial will demonstrate how to use Kopia to copy or restore backups in a Kopia repository.
-We will be using kanister functions that use the Kopia repository Server as the data mover in the blueprint.
+We will be using Kanister functions that use the Kopia repository Server as the data mover in the blueprint.
-For additional documentation on kanister functions and blueprints, refer to the :ref:`architecture` and :ref:`kanister functions<functions>` sections, respectively.
+For additional documentation on Kanister functions and blueprints, refer to the :ref:`architecture` and :ref:`kanister functions<functions>` sections, respectively.